 Photo of Lucinda Osborne Lucinda Osborne

-Lucinda Osborne specializes in technology transactions in the life science sector with a particular emphasis on complex strategic collaborations as well as technology and product transfers and licensing arrangements in the context of mergers and acquisitions.
+Lucinda Osborne specialized in technology transactions in the life science sector with a particular emphasis on complex strategic collaborations as well as technology and product transfers and licensing arrangements in the context of mergers and acquisitions.

-Chambers UK states that Lucinda “has devoted…
+Chambers UK states that Lucinda “has devoted her

-Lucinda Osborne specializes in technology transactions in the life science sector with a particular emphasis on complex strategic collaborations as well as technology and product transfers and licensing arrangements in the context of mergers and acquisitions.
+Lucinda Osborne specialized in technology transactions in the life science sector with a particular emphasis on complex strategic collaborations as well as technology and product transfers and licensing arrangements in the context of mergers and acquisitions.

 Chambers UK states that Lucinda “has devoted her career to life sciences collaboration and licence agreements” and notes that “[o]ne key client said: ‘She is great – she always delivers, the client care is fantastic, and she gives really pragmatic, speedy and good advice.’”